Mortal Earth Rock Climbing

 |Shared By:||Mike Engle on Jul 24, 2017|

-Development in the summer of 2017 by Chris Barnes, Vernon Phinney, and Mike Engle opened up new crags and new routes at a rapid pace (40 new routes as of early September).
-After consulting with Dave Bingham (route developer of 5 of the existing 6 routes), Dave agreed to the proposal that the new route developers could name the area and rename one of the crags.
-Route development is continuing at a rapid pace.
+Development in the summer of 2017 by Chris Barnes, Vernon Phinney, and Mike Engle opened up new crags and new routes at a rapid pace.
+After consulting with Dave Bingham (route developer of 5 of the existing 6 routes), Dave agreed to the proposal that the new route developers could re-name the area Mortal Earth.
+Burning Spear is now one of 15 major crags in the area.

-The routes in Mortal Earth are on less than vertical to vertical grey limestone with the occasional small roof, bulge or overhang.
-In general, these routes tend to be less steep than The Fins and as a result the climbs are of a more moderate nature.
-Climbs range from 5.6 to upper 5.11 with most of the routes in the 5.10 to easy 5.11 range.
+The routes in Mortal Earth are on vertical to less than vertical grey limestone with the occasional small roof, bulge or overhang.
+In general, the routes tend to be less steep than The Fins and as a result the climbs are of a more moderate nature.
+Climbs range from 5.6 to mid 5.12 with most of the routes in the 5.10 to 5.11 range.

-Each crag seems to have different character to the rock but you will find shallow pockets, sometimes deep pockets, pinches, rails, crimps, runnels and some amazing Chert pinching.
-The rock is of high quality and ranges from very clean to having some lichen. btw, Chert is a hard, dark, opaque rock composed of silica (chalcedony) with an amorphous or microscopically fine-grained texture.
+Each crag has a different character to the rock but in general you will find shallow pockets (sometimes deep pockets), pinches, rails, crimps, runnels and some amazing Chert pinching.
+The rock is of high quality and ranges from very clean to having some lichen and/or moss. btw, Chert is a hard, dark, opaque rock composed of silica (chalcedony) with an amorphous or microscopically fine-grained texture.
 At Mortal Earth, the chert provides a large variety of small to massive positive holds.

-Routes tend to be long single pitch or sometimes 2 pitch climbs (75' to 200') with the average bolt count being around 10 bolts per pitch.
-The climbing is characterized as thoughtful, technical, and sustained.
-The route developers are building safe routes with lots of bolts and usually the clips are right where you want them.
+Routes tend to be long single pitch or 2 pitch climbs (75' to 250') with the average bolt count being around 10-12 bolts per pitch though some pitches can have up to 18 bolts.
+Typically, the climbing is characterized as thoughtful, technical, and sustained.
+The route developers are building safe routes with lots of 1/2" bolts on Fixe hangers and usually the clips are right where you want them.
+It is recommended to bring 20 quickdraws and 6 alpine draws to Mortal Earth as many of the 2 pitch climbs can be led as one long pitch requiring many, many quickdraws and rope management to minimize rope drag..

 The developed crags of Mortal Earth are visible from the parking, see the beta picture.